-Therefore, it's important not to funnel ourselves too much down the route of simply isolating voucher sites as the manifestation of codes online.
-In fact, it may be more accurate to refer to coupons and vouchers as a device rather than an affiliate type.
+Therefore, it's important not to funnel ourselves too much down the route of simply isolating coupon sites as the manifestation of codes online.
+In fact, it may be more accurate to refer to coupons as a device rather than an affiliate type.

-That isn't to say there aren't specific concerns that need to be addressed with voucher code sites in particular, but it would be an error to focus on them exclusively.
-It may be more accurate therefore to refer to 'affiliates who make use of vouchers', rather than 'voucher code affiliates'.
+That isn't to say there aren't specific concerns that need to be addressed with coupon code sites in particular, but it would be an error to focus on them exclusively.
+It may be more accurate therefore to refer to 'affiliates who make use of coupons', rather than 'coupon code affiliates'.
 By using this definition we separate the affiliate from the mechanism.

-What will become apparent is that coupons and codes are not a one-size-fits-all solution and can be both customised and controlled.
+What will become apparent is that coupons and codes are not a one-size-fits-all solution and can be both customized and controlled.